Each Sunday, The Simple Dollar reviews a personal productivity or personal development book.

 “Liquor” versus “spirits” Liquor is a word that contains a number of negative connotations – liquoring it up and so on – so beverage companies have basically abandoned the term for the word “spirits.”
 Why?
 Spirits has a lot of positive connotations to it – clinking glasses, being in high spirits with company, and so on.
 Liquor also is often associated with a much more limited selection of beverages than spirits – abandoning the old, negative word made it easier for companies to introduce new beverages under the heading “spirits” without the negative and limiting connotations of “liquor.”

-The Contract With America This was an amazingly crafted document (read it yourself) that the Republican Party used to win the 1994 mid-term elections in a landslide and take control of Congress.
+The Contract With America This was an amazingly crafted document that the Republican Party used to win the 1994 mid-term elections in a landslide and take control of Congress.
 Reading it now is almost painful because of the light of history, but that document absolutely glows with promise.
 How?
 It basically uses every single one of Luntz’s ten rules of communication from the first chapter of this book.
 I read through this document and was able to see over and over again the ten rules at work, yet when I step back, the document just glows.
 I would love to someday write something that powerful.

 IX.
 Myths And Realities About Language And People